KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession9/docs/worksheet/part_5.md

 For more information on working with remotes read [Git Basics - Working with Remotes from the Pro Git book](https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes)
   {% endhint %}

-  1. In Google Chrome on the GitHub site make sure you have your `trivia-api` repository open.
+  1. In Chrome on the GitHub site make sure you have your `trivia-api` repository open.

   2. Click on the <span class="octicon octicon-clippy"></span> button to copy the URL.
      ![](/assets/images/gitClone.png)